 Additionally, we create purpose-led content to educate on harmful myths and tropes that affect BIPOC communities like the xenophobic origins of MSG, the myth that Asian food has to be “cheap,” as well as the origins of this infamous “ethnic” aisle.
 Every day, we actively choose to de-center our brand’s perspective around whiteness.

-So you launched Omsom at the beginning of a global pandemic!
+So you launched Omsom at the beginning of 2020.
 How was that experience?
 Did you pivot at all?

 Before making the decision to launch, we definitely took a step back to think long and hard if we should still launch.
 Our advisors and peers thought it best to hunker down and “wait it out” until the fall, at least.
 Many were nervous about consumers’ mindshare for discovering new products and constricting American wallets.